-Final grades will be calculated as follows, out of 1000 total points.
-Canvas grades will show point totals (not percentages) in order to show point accumulation toward a final grade.
-Assignments are graded using four criteria: 1) Quality of thinking, 2) Organization and coherence, 3) Style and technique, and 4) Use of conventions, according to the below standards.
+In a writing class, each assignment does not automatically begin with full scores that are then docked as the teacher finds things that are wrong or missing.
+Rather, each assignment begins at zero; each point awarded is earned.
+Final grades will be calculated as follows, out of 1000 points total.
+Google Classroom grades will show scores for individual assignments in order to show grade accumulation toward a final grade.
+Assignments are graded using four criteria: 1) Quality of thinking, 2) Organization and coherence, 3) Style and technique, and 4) Use of conventions, according to disciplinary standards.

-A = 900-1000
+A = 900 - 1000

-B = 800-899
+B = 800 - 899

-F = 599 or fewer points
+F = 599 or fewer